quadbio/RNAseq_tutorial/Tutorial.md

 ## Preparation
 In this section, I will mention the stuffs before we even start preprocessing the RNA-seq data, so that you can make sure that you and your computers are both ready for the way afterwards.
 These stuffs include the followings:
-1. A brief introduction and simple HOW-TO of [Bash (the Bourne Again SHell)](https://www.gnu.org/software/bash/), the most commonly used command line interface in Linux
+1. Linux and [Bash (the Bourne Again SHell)](https://www.gnu.org/software/bash/), the most commonly used command line interface in Linux
+2. How to access a computing server via SSH
-2. A brief introduction of conda and how to use it to install software needed for the data preprocessing
+3. Conda and how to use it to install software needed for the data preprocessing
-3. A brief introduction of SRA and how to retrieve the public RNA-seq data from there
+4. SRA and how to retrieve the public RNA-seq data from there

 ### 1-1.
 Linux and Bash, your important buddies for RNA-seq data analysis
 I'm pretty sure you know computer and use computer (otherwise you won't be able to see this).
 However, you may not ever use Linux OS (Linux for short) even though you may have heard of the name somewhere.
 Meanwhile, you must be very familiar with Microsoft Windows and/or Apple MacOS.
 These three falls into the same concept: the operating system (OS) of a computer.
 An OS is probably the most important software on a computer, which manages computer hardware, software resource and provides services for other programs.
 It runs at the lowest level, and everything else you use on the computer relies on it.
 On desktop computers or laptops, Microsoft Windows and Apple MacOS are the two most commonly used OS.
 However, this is not the case for other computers such as computing servers and high-performance clusters (HPC), which are important foundations of the nowaday data science, and of course, bioinformatics.
 For those computers, Linux is of much higher preference, for its computing efficiency, flexibility, stability, and security.
 Indeed, more than 90% of the world's fastest supercomputers run on Linux, and because of that, people relying on high-performance computing develop lots of tools that can be quite easily set up in Linux but not necessarily in the other two OS, which also contributes to the bias of choice.